zenorocha/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/orders/processing-an-order.md

 After the order has been accepted, there are three options:

-* **Cancel**: The order is cancelled and – on the Orders menu – moved automatically from the _Pending_ to the _Completed_ tab.
+* **Cancel**: The order is cancelled and is moved automatically on the Orders menu from the _Pending_ to the _Completed_ tab.
 The order cannot be edited again and customers must submit a new order.
 * **Hold**: Processing the order is temporarily halted until additional actions are taken (for example, the store has to restock low inventory or resolve payment issues).
 * **Create Shipment**: The order is ready to be [shipped](../shipments/introduction-to-shipments.md).